 Some germinants may show symptoms of dampingoff fungi.
 Common fungi associated with damping-off include Pythium, Rhizoctonia, Phytopthora, and Fusarium.
-Symptoms of damping-off are rotted stems at the groundline, often with an apparently healthy top lying on its side.
+Symptoms of damping-off include a rotted stem at the groundline, often with an apparently healthy top lying on its side.
 The germinant, and preferably the entire cell, should be removed from the greenhouse to prevent disease spread.
 Irrigation water can cause spores to splash to other seedlings, thereby spreading the disease.
 Disease incidence declines as soon as the stems begin to lignify, generally in three to four weeks (Tinus and McDonald 1979).
-At the research nursery we rely on these proper cultural practices to reduce damping-off: maintaining low medium pH with acidified irrigation water, using grit to allow air circulation around the root collar zone, keeping relative humidity low, and delaying nitrogen fertilization until germination is complete.
+At the research nursery we rely on these proper cultural practices to reduce damping off: maintaining low medium pH with acidified irrigation water, using grit to allow air circulation around the root collar zone, keeping relative humidity low, and delaying nitrogen fertilization until germination is complete.

 Once sowing is complete, the crop is monitored daily for problems.
 Damped-off seedlings are immediately rogued and tallied by species and seedlot.
 If dampingoff passes our damage threshold level (at least 15% of the blocks within the seedlot have 3-5% of their cells with disease), fungicide is applied to the problem seedlot.
 Thinning crews also rogue diseased seedlings and help with monitoring.
-The process of roguing dead or dying seedlings continues until the seedlings are extracted, and is facilitated by rolling benches which allow convenient access to all trays.
+The process of roguing dead or dying seedlings continues until the seedlings are extracted, facilitated by rolling benches which allow convenient access to all trays.
 We feel roguing is especially important in removing potential hosts for Botrytis and for minimizing Fusarium and other pathogen inoculum build-up in our containers (Dumroese et al. 1990).
-If the damage threshold is passed, we apply the fungicide Banrot® (a soil drench) at 4 ounces per 100 gallons as necessary.
+If the damage threshold is passed, we apply the fungicide Banrot[®] (a soil drench) at 4 ounces per 100 gallons as necessary.

-Germination is generally complete within 21 to 28 days.
+Germination is generally complete within 21 days.
 Cells are thinned to one seedling by removing the extra germinants with tweezers or fingers as soon as the majority of seedlings have shed their seedcoats.
-Seedlots with high germination energy tend to shed their seed-coats rapidly.
+Seedlots with high germination energy tend to shed their seed coats rapidly.
+Vigorous seedlots may emerge from under the grit in as little as three days.
 During seedcoat shed (about week 2), seedlings enter the "initial growth phase."